tammynpm/my-ctf-challenges/yara-verificator/public-writeup.md

 ![](src/description.png)

 ## Background
 Digital forensics in CTFs is not just disk analyzing.
 There are also memory forensics, network forensics, steganography (though not practically used anymore), file analysis, etc. I want to introduce a different type of digital forensics in this CTF.

 This is threat detection forensics challenge.
+In real investigations, analysts use YARA to triage large file sets for malware indicators.

 I intentionally made this challenge medium and expected more solves.
 There were 2 solves at the end.
 This writeup will look at the solution for the YARA Verificator challenge.

 ![](src/renamed.png)

-The distributed source code for this challenge is as follows.
+The distributed [source code](src/chall.c) for this challenge.

-> Fun Facts: The executables generated from this code cannot do anything to your computer because it will immediately be flagged by Windows Security (WS).
+> The executables generated from this code cannot do anything to your computer because it will immediately be flagged by Windows Security (WS).
 WS uses antivirus software (AV software) like Microsoft Defender Antivirus to scan files and look for malware signatures and suspicious behaviour.

 ## Challenge Summary
 In this challenge, we are provided with a set of over 400 executables and dll files.
 We are asked to write a YARA rule that could detect the malicious files that attacker had implanted.